sank96/loggerpy/README.md

 - 1.1 : on going
     - [ ] introducing `pprint` and `json` to print better log
     - [ ] try to expose _Level methods without give the possibility to create a new object
+    - [ ] review path of saving log
+    - [ ] the configuration works only in one file not over all package